opalj/opal/OPAL/si/src/main/scala/org/opalj/fpcf/PropertyStore.md

 ## Debugging support
 To facilitate the debugging of analyses, several options, which depend on the concrete property store implementation, are available.
-For example, the `PKEParallelPropertyStore` has an explicit `debugging` mode and also offeres the possibility to record all relevant events such as updates of values.
+For example, the `PKEParallelPropertyStore` has an explicit `debugging` mode and also offers the possibility to record all relevant events such as updates of values.